Radioscopy Pedal can be placed at the base of the command unit.

 This function allows robotic arm movements and enable the cardiologist to place the robot in the perfect position before the procedure.

 (1) This path is dedicated to the guidewire.
 It allows translation and rotation movements simultaneously and enable to always keep in place the guidewire.
 It is compatible with market leading guidewires.
 (2) This path is dedicated to the stent/balloon catheter.
 It allows translation movements.
 It is compatible with market leading stent/balloon catheters.

 (3) This function enables to put guidewires and stent/balloon catheters on hold.

-The Robocath team is committed to provide physicians and their teams with the support they need to guarantee optimal use of our system.
+The Robocath team is committed to provide physicians and their teams with the support they need to guarantee optimal use of our medical robot.
 R-One™ robotic platform is the result of years of scientific collaboration between highly experienced phyisicians and the Robocath engineers who developed R-One™.
 Consequently, this relationship is built on trust; ongoing communication is very important to us.
 We are committed to providing training, monitoring and ongoing support to guarantee the proficiency of the whole medical team in using our system.